 A new version will come to UK roads in 2019 and it promises to be the best yet, and unlike with some facelifts, you can easily tell the difference here.

-The new Edge has a sharper, more aggressive headlight profile, a new ovular front grille, a striking new range of alloy wheels and a completely redesigned rear end with the light bar on the outgoing model replaced with a more traditional dual taillight configuration.
+The new Edge has a sharper, more aggressive headlight profile, a new ovular front grille, a striking new range of alloy wheels, and a completely redesigned rear end with the light bar on the outgoing model replaced with a more traditional dual taillight configuration.
 It looks more modern as a result and is as distinctive as ever.

 New Ford Edge - coming soon

-ST-line models have proven to be a best-seller and the trim returns for the facelift, netting buyers a lowered suspension, 20-inch alloy wheels, a sports styling kit, chrome exhaust tips, black exterior detailing and sports front seats.
+ST-line models have proven to be a best-seller and the trim returns for the facelift, netting buyers a lowered suspension, 20-inch alloy wheels, a sports styling kit, chrome exhaust tips, black exterior detailing, and sports front seats.

-The headline news for the new Ford Edge, however, is the all-new engine, a 2.0-litre EcoBlue bi-turbo diesel engine with 235bhp and 367 lb-ft of torque.
-This is an unusual move because most manufacturers in Europe are moving away from diesel in favour of petrol.
+The headline news for the new Ford Edge, however, is the all-new engine, a 2.0-liter EcoBlue bi-turbo diesel engine with 235bhp and 367 lb-ft of torque.
+This is an unusual move because most manufacturers in Europe are moving away from diesel in favor of petrol.
 It’s refreshing to see the new Edge stick with diesel because in truth diesel works better in SUVs because of the extra torque.
 It’s also great for towing.